 - Annual Fund: Fraser Woods Montessori School asks each family to consider a tax-deductible donation to the Annual Fund.
 This fund helps bridge the gap between tuition and the cost of educating each student.

 We believe that diversity enriches our school community and that every child has the right to access quality education in a Montessori environment regardless of his/her family’s socioeconomic standing.
 While it is not possible to ensure this right for all children, it is our objective to avail that right to children who would otherwise be denied.
 FWM does not discriminate on the basis of race, religion, or ethnic origin with respect to the admission of students and the employment of staff.
-Download FWM’s Financial Assistance Policy.
+Download FWM’s Tuition Assistance Policy.

 - Any family with a child attending FWM